China fairing: Captions

 The subject matter that inspired fairings varies widely and provides an interesting insight into the popular culture of the Victorian era.
 Popular songs and music hall numbers inspire some of them, such as "Jenny Jones and Ned Morgan" and "Champagne Charlie is my name".
-Others commemorate notable people or buildings such as Ladies of Llangollen (relating to the scandalous affair of Lady Eleanor Butler and Lady Sarah Ponsonby) or "The Model of Laxey" (the Laxey Wheel on the Isle of Mann, the largest metal water wheel in the world).
+Others commemorate notable people or buildings such as Ladies of Llangollen (relating to the scandalous affair of Lady Eleanor Butler and Lady Sarah Ponsonby) or "The Model of Laxey" (the Laxey Wheel on the Isle of Man, the largest metal water wheel in the world).
 The captions on some fairings are a little more obscure, such as "How's business?" (on one fairing) and "Slack!" (on its partner).
 These were inspired by the same design on a drinking cup from the period.

 Beds feature heavily in the domestic scenes, so much so that fairings were once known as "bedpieces".
 The captions on these fairings often indicate a cynical attitude to marriage, for example "When a man is married his troubles begin" on a fairing showing a man nursing a crying baby.
 Another shows a man cowering from his wife with the caption "Home from the club he fears the storm."
 Many, on the other hand, are simply charming, for example "God Save the Queen" (a family gathered round a piano) or "Which is prettiest?" (three beautiful little girls).
 Some captions are politically inspired, such as "English neutrality 1870 Attending the sick and the wounded", commemorating the fact that Britain did not become involved in the Franco-Prussian war of 1870.
 Others are moralistic e.g. "Seeing him home" showing a drunk being escorted home by a spirit and the grim reaper, both dressed as undertakers.

 Occasionally fairings descend into the downright rude, such as "The early bird catches the worm", in which a goose pecks at what it thinks is a worm, only to cause pain to a young lad who is relieving himself.
 Another one is "Review" in which two lecherous men admire a scantily clad woman emerging from bathing.